firecmsco/firecms/README.md

 * `schema`: Schema representing the entities of this view

-* `properties`: List of properties included in this collection.
-Defaults to all.
+* `properties`: Properties displayed in this collection.
+If this property is not set every property is displayed

+* `excludedProperties`: Properties that should NOT get displayed in the collection view.
+        All the other properties from the the entity are displayed It has no effect if the properties value is set.

 * `filterableProperties`: List of properties that include a filter widget.
 Defaults to none.